Open Foresight Project

 8. Agility: doing away with hierarchical and bureaucratic organizational structures

 To a great extent, the organizational structures within Austria’s companies are set up in a very hierarchical, bureaucratic manner.
 A typical organizational chart consists of around five levels.
 In order to survive in these fast-paced times, therefore, businesses need to become more agile.
 In line with this, one project participant completely eliminated the management hierarchy within his company.
 Instead, the employees are assigned roles within their self-organized project teams.
-This means more freedom for those involved, but also greater responsibility for their
+This means more freedom for those involved, but also greater responsibility for their own actions.

 “As the study results show, there is a clear trend development from ‘little q’, which is only concerned with whether all of the product requirements are fulfilled, towards ‘Big Q’.
 This means that the concept of quality is becoming ever broader”, Wiener explains.
 “As a consequence of this development, companies that want to continue to be successful in the future need to orient their quality not just by what their customers want, but also by the needs of relevant interest groups and stakeholders”, is Hansen’s conclusion.